ralll/lets-encrypt-certificate-from-container/README.md

 **Obs:**

 The existing certificate is the **non-valid** certificate created in the step 02.

-If you prefer, it is possible to remove the volume (`docker volume rm source_letsencrypt`) and rerun the web_server service and the certbot container.
+If you prefer, it is possible to remove the volume (`docker volume rm source_letsencrypt`) and rerun the web_server service (compose file) and the certbot container.

 ## Step 03: Retry the certificate.

-If the certbot container runs without errors, the certificates will be available in the letsencrypt volume.
+If the certbot container runs without errors, the certificates will be available in the letsencrypt volume attached to web_server container.

 Copy the certificate to developer machine or to other server.